simonmcallister0210/cognito-srp-helper/README.md

 Generates the required password hash from the user's credentials and user pool ID

 _TIP: If you are authenticating from the backend, you can call this function from the frontend and pass the hash value to the backend.
-While the user's password is secure being transmitted over HTTPS, this extra step can add an extra layer of security_
+While the user's password is secure being transmitted over HTTPS, this step can add an extra layer of security_

 **Parameters**: